ArtanisWei/Oblivious-Routing/readme.md

 ### Format of input: ###

-The first line is two integers M, N, the number of nodes and edges For the next N lines, each line contains three **integer**: n1, n2, c, describe a **bidirectional** edge that connects n1 and n2 with maxinum capacity of c.
+The first line is two integers M, N, the number of nodes and edges For the next N lines, each line contains three **integers**: n1, n2, c, describe a **bidirectional** edge that connects n1 and n2 with maxinum capacity of c.

 ### Format of output: ###